Blendify/blender-manual/trunk/blender_docs/manual/physics/collision.rst

 Soft Body and Cloth
 -------------------

+An artificial padding distance added to the inside and outside of each face, to help prevent intersections.
+Soft body will come to rest this distance away from the face of the colliding object.

+Outer
+   Size of the outer collision zone.
+Inner
+   Size of the inner collision zone (padding distance).

 .. _fig-collision-soft-plane:

 .. figure:: /images/physics_collision_outer-inner.png
    :width: 380px

    A soft body vertex colliding with a plane.

-Outer
-   Size of the outer collision zone.
-Inner
-   Size of the inner collision zone (padding distance).

 Outside and inside is defined by the face normal, depicted as blue arrow in Fig. :ref:`fig-collision-soft-plane`.